Today, I'm sharing the recipe for a classic, seasonal side with immunity boosting properties.

 Oftentimes veggies are not the star of the show; imagine a tasty roast centrepiece next to a bowl of boiled carrots for instance....
 And so, I’ve created this recipe to not only give your veg a bit of pizazz, but to ensure you get all of the winter nutrients you need to help keep healthy when it’s cold.

 Broccoli forms the centre of this dish and, being packed with antioxidant vitamins and fibre, it ensures our immune system and gut stay happy.
 We all know lemon packs a vitamin C punch to help beat colds and flu, and pumpkin seeds make the perfect companion due to their high Zinc content; known for helping ward off winter illnesses.

-This recipe was created by Sam Hamrebtan, owner of The Loess Life and Luminate facilitator.
+This immunity boosting recipe was created by Sam Hamrebtan, owner of The Loess Life and Luminate facilitator.

 Sam has an advanced level 6 diploma in Nutritional Therapy from The College of Naturopathic Medicine and is an expert in down to earth nutritional advice.
-She delivers webinars and workshops on Nutrition and Intuitive Eating, that explore our relationship to food, the part it plays in our wellbeing and offers some simple, delicious guidance on how to achieve well-balanced diet.
+She delivers webinars and workshops on Nutrition, Eating for Energy and Eating for Thinking and Focus.
+Sam's sessions explore our relationship with food, the part it plays in our wellbeing and offer some simple, delicious guidance on how to achieve well-balanced diet.

 To find out more do get in touch at firstname.lastname@example.org or call us on 0203 637 7417.